Reviewed by: Lazarev.agency Product Strategy Team

 - Support dependence, with users relying on customer service to complete basic tasks

-Our approach to Payoneer’s redesign focused on making its complexity feel simple and enjoyable.
+Our approach to Payoneer’s product relaunch focused on making its complexity feel simple and enjoyable.
 We kept the depth, but reshaped it through hierarchy, visual weight, and screen-to-screen momentum.

 That meant: